The best movies on Hulu right now

 Talent: Margot Robbie, Allison Janney, Sebastian Stan, Paul Walter Hauser, Bobby Cannavale

 If Beale Street Could Talk (2018)

-Based on James Baldwin's 1974 novel of the same name, Barry Jenkins' follow-up to his Best Picture-winning Moonlight is a devastating (and devastatingly beautiful) portrait of the romance between a young, black couple in 1970s New York.
-When Fonny (Stephan James) gets wrongly accused of rape and is arrested, Tish (Kiki Layne) and her mother Sharon (Regina King) stand by him and work to clear his name.
-It may be a period piece, but the way the film handles issues with the police, sexual assault, and racism feels horribly, but vitally, of this moment.
+Based on James Baldwin's 1974 novel of the same name, Barry Jenkins' follow-up to his Best Picture-winning Moonlight is a devastating (and devastatingly beautiful) portrait of the romance between a young, Black couple in 1970s New York.
+After Fonny (Stephan James) is wrongly accused of rape and arrested, Tish (Kiki Layne) and her mother Sharon (Regina King) stand by him and work to clear his name.
+It may be a period piece, but the way the film handles issues with the police, sexual assault, and racism feels horribly — but vitally — of this moment.

 Watch If Beale Street Could Talk on Hulu here.

 Talent: Stephan James, Kiki Layne, Regina King, Brian Tyree Henry, Aunjanue Ellis

 This Emmy- and Oscar-nominated documentary from director Bing Liu follows three young friends from a small Rust Belt town who use their shared passion for skateboarding to escape the reality of their volatile home lives.
 And although the skateboarding sequences are riveting, Minding the Gap is, at its heart, a moving, occasionally heartbreaking, and introspective look at growing up and coming to terms with past trauma.